What is this place?

 Welcome to Rare Candy Treatment!
 A webcomic like all others except this one is locked to a specific subject: Pokémon.
 The way they act, how its universe turns, why its trainers behave as they do, and to put everything we know about these games into question.
 One strip at a time.

 Who are you?

 I am no one significant.
 Besides making the comic strips.
 And maintaining the site.
 And changing the images whenever you go to a different page.
 On second thought, I might be belittling myself.
-The name's Olle Johansson, or Bumbazzle if you speak internet.
-Bum for short.
+The name's Olle Johansson, going by the nick Bummer and Bumbazzle around the net.
 I'm a regular bloke living within swedish borders, where this site happens to be my hobby.
-Sup.

 Why am I here?

 Because you are familiar or unusually obsessed with Pokémon games!
 And you're in search for comic strips about said object to get a good laugh!
 Hopefully!
-Although I can settle with making you smile or to broaden your horizons!
 Why am I yelling?!

 No, I mean, why am I HERE?
 Specifically.